tylerhardy/macos_provision/README.md

-# My Mac OS Provision
+# Personal Mac OS Provision
-4-9-2017

 My Ansible Playbook for my Mac

 ```
 Run [ run.sh ] in `non sudo` mode to run the playbooks.
 Ansible will automatically ask for sudo password when required.
 ```

-### Coming Soon
+### ToDo
     - Add `tags` to Tasks for Modular Updates (Not using `roles` in this one!)
     - Install Apps via the Mac App Store.
 Its possible!
-    - iTerm2 Defaults
-    - And few more changes.

-### Bugs
+### Caveats
-    - Ansible is asking for password multiple times; need to look into it.
+    - Scripts asks for password more than once, especially, when personalization script is running `osx.sh`.